 The middle of Desert Hostage lags a bit as Juliette is incredibly annoying with her indecisiveness.
 She also speaks in hushed whispers, like a Barbara Cartland heroine…very…slowly…like…this…

 Then Karim finds out that Juliette is the daughter of his father’s sworn enemy.
 She has toyed with his heart as all evil British women do to men, as Karim thinks.

 She will receive her due punishment, and Karim will have his revenge!
 He turns from a once gentlemanly suitor into a man set upon vengeance, and Juliette will pay dearly for treating him so callously!

 While there is a harem here, it’s only featured briefly, as this story is a one-man-one-woman romance.
-Karim a dedicated, faithful hero who is incredibly appealing.
+Karim is a dedicated, faithful hero who is incredibly appealing.

 Final Analysis of Desert Hostage

-I read Desert Hostage not too long ago and found it wonderful romance, just with a few lagging moments.
+I read Desert Hostage not too long ago and found it a wonderful romance, just with a few lagging moments.
 The hero is strong and powerful but not viciously cruel.
 Juliette is not a memorable heroine; it’s Karim who really makes this one shine.
 I’ve put this book in storage for the time being, as one day I will have to dig it out to give it a reread.
 It’s certainly worth it.